top of page

 Secondary Influences on Paleoclimatic, Ecologic, and Sedimentological Interpretations

-In the paleo-sciences it is critical that we are able to parse out true primary signals from secondary influences on our records.
-I work to investigate how secondary mechanisms such as diagenesis and sediment mixing can interfere with our interpretations of paleoclimate and paleoecology, and create methods for working around these potential biases.
-I also critically examine inherent biases in common methodologies to better evaluate primary signals housed in sedimentary records.
+In the paleo-sciences it is critical that we are able to parse out true primary environmental signals from secondary influences in paleorecords.
+We work to investigate how secondary mechanisms such as diagenesis and sediment mixing can interfere with paleoclimate and paleoecologic interpretations, and create methods for working around these potential biases.
+We also examine how methodological approaches can create biases in interpretations drawn from paleorecords.

 MIP3H-7544_m06.tif